 Like other country venues, Cowboy Country offers two dances each night open.
-Wednesdays & Saturdays Joe & Rhonda give two lessons at 7:00 and then at 8:00–a line dance and a partner dance, Thursday Cindi teaches two line dances.
+Wednesdays & Saturdays Joe & Gina give two lessons at 7:00 and then at 8:00–a line dance and a partner dance, Friday Cindi or Gina teach two line dances.
 I was happy to find a place regularly offering free West Coast Swing lessons since the Ranch, oddly does not!
 So, yay for Cowboy Country and Joe and Rhonda for mixing that in along with their Two-Step lessons.
 For their current calendar of what is coming up and who is teaching what dances on which days check their calendar here.

 My Night Out

 As a regular to The Ranch Cowboy Saloon in Anaheim, I had been warned that Cowboy Country was quite the dive in comparison.
 I was actually told its just gross!
 But when I finally got there that really wasn’t what I thought.
 I could see why, (compared to the Ranch) some might talk like that, but I quickly grew to appreciate Cowboy Country for what it is.

 What makes Cowboy Country unique

 Cowboy Country has its own unique personality and charm.
 Yes, the Ranch has the smell of polished wood when you come in and Cowboy country smells like a bowling alley, but I got over that pretty quick!